sigsum/sigsum/doc/design.md

 A verifier cannot be tricked into accepting data whose checksum have not been publicly logged unless the attacker controls more than a threshold of witnesses.

-In a less ideal world sigsum logging can facilitate detection of attacks if a verifier _fails open_ by enforcing the second and third criteria partially.
-For example, some verifier may not enforce these criteria at all, and so would accept data from a malicious data mirror without proofs of public logging.
-Someone in a similar area may be able to detect this and report the attack.

-Another example of partial enforcement would be if a verifier required logging in a known log without witnessing.
-Attacks against the signer's signing and release infrastructure would be detected if the log is not compromised.

 #### 3.2.6 - Monitoring
 An often overlooked step is that transparency logging falls short if no-one keeps track of what appears in the public logs.
 Monitoring is necessarily